 In general, no portable air conditioner will have a decibel level below 52 dBa.
 In this model, LG included its Lo-Decibel technology to make the quietest air conditioner on the market.
 Lo-Decibel is a term that technically just means LG used the quiet BLDC motor and the Dual Inverter Compressor in the LP1419IVSM model.

 The result of a silent motor and compressor, however, is unheard of (quite literally).
-You can run the low program at 47 dBa, the mid program at 50 dBa and the high program at 53 dBa.
+You can run the low program at 47 dBa, the mid-program at 50 dBa, and the high program at 53 dBa.
 The sleep mode will run at 44 dBa.
-In short, it’s the LG’s best portable air conditioner breaks all the quietness records.
+In short, it’s the LG’s best portable air conditioner that breaks all the quietness records.

 Highest Dehumidification Levels

 LG’s LP1419IVSM is the dehumidification champion.
-Being the best portable air conditioner, it removes the moisture from inside air at a rate of 6.7 pints per hour.
+Being the best portable air conditioner removes the moisture from inside air at a rate of 6.7 pints per hour.
 For comparison: No other portable air conditioner can handle anything over 5 pints per hour.

 Overwhelmingly The Best LG Portable Air Conditioner

 Given all the tremendous specs and coupled with 10,000 BTU capacity, you would think that the dry airflow would have to be humongous to achieve such cooling capability.
 It’s very impressive that LG’s LP1419IVSM can display such power with just the 243 CFM (cubic meter of air per hour) airflow.

 The very secret of how such a powerful portable air conditioner can be so efficient and quiet is the average dry airflow number.
 The BLDC motor and the silent Dual Inverter compressor are the winning combinations that make the LP1419IVSM the best portable air conditioner on the market.

 But it does come at a price.
 Good HVAC metrics command a higher price, and LG’s portable air conditioner has tremendous metrics and a high-end price.